gabeklein/expressive-mvc/README.md

 <h2 id="concept-external">Watching external values</h2>

 Sometimes, you may want to detect changes from outside, usually via props.
-Watching values outside a controller will require you integrate them as part of state, however we do have a helper for this.
+Observing any value will require you integrate it as part of state, however there is are helpers for this.

-<h3 id="method-using"><code>Model.using({ ... })</code></h3>
+<h3 id="method-using"><code>Model.using(source, keys?)</code></h3>

 > If you remember [`uses`](#concept-passing-props), this is roughly equivalent.

-This method helps "watch" props by assigning argument properties **every render**.
+This method helps "watch" props by assigning argument properties on *every render*.
 Because the observer already reacts to *new* values, this makes for a simple way to watch props.
 We can combine this with getters and event-listeners, to do all sorts of things when inputs change.

 <br />